KeishaMarie/Capstone-Portfolio/README.md

 * 5:25 - Reseaching how three.js would work with vanilla JS vs React
 * 6:27 - Experimenting with cursor effects to determine whether or not to use react
 * 7:37 - Deciding not to use React.
 Researching styling with css and Sass
+* 8:40 - Reviewing project set-up in lessons

 #### MVP content I wish to include